antonyanuraj/antonyanuraj.github.io/README.md

    - Enter repository name as `yourUsername.github.io`.
    - Set who can see your repository by selecting either `Public` or `Private`.
    - Click `Create repository` to confirm your preferences and create the repository.

 ![creating repository](gifs/createRepository.gif)

 __By using your username as the repository name, it lets Github know that this repository will be using Github Pages.__

 ### 2) Upload Resume file

+**Using version control for documentation can be seen sometimes as doing a bit to much.
+Using version control for documentation purposes helps a technical writer positively.
+Because it allows them to collaborate with developers.
+Using mordern technologies help to display effort of person.
+As time passes technology changes and if a person puts in effort to keep up, it is not something other would take lightly.**

    - Rename your resume which is in `.md` format from `currentName.md` to `index.md`.